 A list of possible projects and experiences could include:

 Students are invited to participate in SJS Challenge based on a range of criteria including:

 Fully funded by a grant, Challenge is directed by Ms. Marnai Boose.
 A veteran teacher, Ms. Boose holds her master’s in education as well as several endorsements including STEM, Science, and Gifted Education.

-The Student Success Center at Saint Joseph’s School meets every child’s need to succeed by offering individualized basic skills instruction in the areas of reading and math.
-Students are identified for enrollment in the program by referrals from teachers, results from standardized screenings, or scores on standardized tests.
-Teachers in the Student Success Center work very closely with classroom teachers and parents to provide the best instruction possible for each student.
+The Student Success Center at St. Joseph’s School meets every child’s need to succeed by offering individualized basic skills instruction in the areas of reading and math.
+Students are identified for enrollment in the program by referrals from teachers, results from standardized screenings, or scores on nationally-normed assessments.
+Teachers in the SSC work very closely with classroom teachers and parents to provide the best instruction possible for each student.

 After School Assistance is a grant funded program that provides study skills and homework assistance to individual or very small groups of students by a certified teacher.
 Students are provided a snack before instruction and are dismissed for the day at 4:30.
 After School Assistance is held on Mondays and Wednesdays.